aimerneige/fonts/README.md

 # fonts

-One key fonts install script.
+One key fonts install script for Linux.